 CSPF’s Park Champions Program holds volunteer work days in state parks across California.
 This program was created in response to the budget cuts that California state parks have faced over the past few years.
 In partnership with California Department of Parks and Recreation, Park Champions provides consistent, sustainable volunteer support in the areas of park maintenance and beautification.

-Our Earth Day Restoration and Cleanup is a great opportunity to come out to state parks and lend a hand with projects and programs that help improve our parks.
-For 20 years, CSPF has responded to the needs of state parks with highly impactful and successful Earth Day grants and volunteer days.
-Our 20th annual Earth Day Restoration and Cleanup will take place on Saturday, April 21, 2018.
+Our Earth Day celebration is a great opportunity to come out to state parks and lend a hand with projects and programs that help improve our parks.
+For 20 years, California State Parks Foundation has responded to the needs of state parks with highly impactful and successful Earth Day grants and volunteer days.
+This year's event will take place on Saturday, April 13, 2019.
 Click here for more information and to register to volunteer.